Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 \subsection{HRPPD and readout backplane}

-We used HRPPD \#16 (serial number assigned by Incom Inc.) for these measurements.
-It was mounted on a side wall of the dark box , as shown in Figure \ref{fig:3}.
-The HRPPD was equipped with a Q02c passive readout backplane and a pair of 32-channel M02c MCX adapters, which allowed us to fully instrument a single 8x8 anode pad spot.

-Pads of the other fifteen 8x8 pad spots were terminated to ground via 50-ohm resistors using S02c plugin cards.
+We used HRPPD \#27 (serial number assigned by Incom Inc.) for these measurements.
+It was mounted on a side wall of the dark box, as shown in Figure \ref{fig:3}.
+The HRPPD was equipped with a passive readout backplane and a pair of 32-channel MCX adapters, which allowed us to fully instrument a single 8x8 anode pad spot.
+The HRPPD consists of 16 such 8×8 pad spots, corresponding to a total of 1024 (32×32) channels.
+For this study, the laser was directed onto a pixel near the center of the active area, from which all results reported in this paper were obtained.
+Pads of the other fifteen 8x8 pad spots were terminated to ground via 50-ohm resistors using plugin cards.